-Once the datalogger, the NL116, and LoggerNet have been set up as described in Sections 4.1, Physical Setup (p.
+Once the datalogger, the NL115, and LoggerNet have been set up as described in Sections 4.1, Physical Setup (p.
 2), and 4.2, Communicating via Ethernet (p.
 3), communication is possible over TCP/IP.
 This includes program send and data collection.
-These are straightforward operations and are accomplished through the LoggerNet Connect screen.
+These are straightforward operations and are accomplished through LoggerNet's Connect Screen.
 For more information, see the LoggerNet manual.